htaiwan/note_data_scientist_with_python/Note/8_pandas Foundations.md

 # Construct a pandas Series using temperature_list and my_datetimes: time_series
 time_series = pd.Series(temperature_list, index=my_datetimes)
 ```

 > #### Partial string indexing and slicing
+> > * Pandas time series support "partial string" indexing.
+What this means is that even when passed only a portion of the datetime, such as the date but not the time,

 ```python
 # Extract the hour from 9pm to 10pm on '2010-10-11': ts1